xynydev/vanillin/README.md

 This is a template / testing ground for building custom images based on VanillaOS using BlueBuild.

-To use this, generate a new repo based on the template.
-To make the builds not fail at the signing steps, follow the instructions here: https://blue-build.org/how-to/cosign/ (you can install `skopeo` on Vanilla with `sudo apt install skopeo`).
+To use this, generate a new repo based on this template.
+To make the builds not fail at the signing step, follow the instructions here: https://blue-build.org/how-to/cosign/ (you can install `skopeo` on Vanilla with `sudo apt install skopeo`).

 ## Installation